- Contact information

 Darlington WI 53530

 Wisconsin State Park System Pecatonica State Trail

 Running 10 miles through the picturesque Bonner Branch Valley, this county-operated trail links Belmont with the 47-mile Cheese Country Trail in Calamine.
 The Pecatonica State Trail follows the old Milwaukee Road railroad corridor that at one time hauled lead through this valley, reminiscent of the mining era which once dominated this region of Wisconsin.
 The western terminus of the trail ends in Belmont, but eventually may continue to the city of Platteville.

 The trail may bring a number of different users to the trail at the same time.
 It is important to use good trail etiquette to ensure the enjoyment and safety of all trail users.

-All-terrain vehicles are allowed year-round on the Pecatonica State Trail when there is less than one inch of snow coverage on the trail.
-Operators must follow all Wisconsin ATV operation laws.
-The trail also provides connections to the Cheese Country Trail and the Lafayette County ATV trail system.
+All-terrain vehicles and Off-highway motorcycles are allowed year-round on the Pecatonica State Trail when there is less than one inch of snow coverage on the trail.
+Operators must follow all Wisconsin ATV and OHM operation laws.
+ATVs and OHMs both need to be registered before riding on the trail.
+The Pecatonica State Trail also provides connections to the Cheese Country Trail and the Lafayette County ATV trail system.

 The entire trail is open to horseback riding when there is less than one inch of snow coverage on the trail.
 The trail may be rough or soft in many sections.
 Riders must share the trail with motorized vehicles.
 Each rider age 16 or older needs a Wisconsin state trail pass while using the trail.